WVIT: Programming

 On June 16, 2017, WVIT announced that it would not air that week's edition of Sunday Night with Megyn Kelly, which featured an interview with radio host Alex Jones.
 The station cited viewer, advertiser and management sensitivities to the views of Jones, as he had previously expressed a denial of the Sandy Hook Elementary School shootings.
 Otherwise, the station clears the entire NBC lineup.

 News operation

 On June 13, 2016, WVIT became the second station in Connecticut to debut a 4 p.m. newscast.
 On the same day, WVIT began using Artworks' new "Look N" standardized graphics that were first adopted by sister station WNBC, while its music changed to 615 Music's "The Tower", which was first adopted in 2000 by sister stations WMAQ-TV and KNBC.

 On June 7, 2021, WVIT debuted its 7 p.m. newscast, becoming the first and only station in Connecticut to have a prime time newscast.

+Additionally, WVIT hosts a live 7:30 p.m. newscast on its FAST channel, NBC Connecticut News 24/7.